Crixuszoe/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 753 hello gives permission to file hello in the format -rwxr-x-wx
+chmod --reference-olleh hello   references file hello to be in same mode as olleh